At Whistler's Squamish Lil'wat cultural centre, enjoy breakfast and learn about First Nations animal symbolism

 Cruise to Alaska’s capital, Juneau, set at the foot of the mountain peaks on the Gastineau Channel.
 Outdoor activities abound here, while the town centre is home to a wealth of cultural attractions.
 Disembark and choose to explore at leisure or set off on one of the available excursions (own expense).Daily :

 Arrive in Skagway, at the Inside Passage’s northernmost point.
-Once a gateway city for the Klondike Gold Rush, Skagway’s frontier-style atmosphere remains evident today, with many of its colourful heritage buildings now protected as part of the Klondike Gold Rush National Historical Park.
+Once a gateway city for the Klondike Gold Rush, Skagway’s frontier-style atmosphere remains evident today.
+See many of its colourful heritage buildings now protected as part of the Klondike Gold Rush National Historical Park.
 Here, a variety of excursions are on offer (own expense).Daily :

-Wake to the breathtaking sight of World Heritage-listed Glacier Bay National Park, which boasts more actively calving tidewater glaciers than anywhere else in the world.
-As you cruise through the national park and take in the rivers of ice and sky-high peaks, you’ll benefit from the insightful commentary of local rangers who will come aboard your ship to explain the geological wonders and point out some of the diverse wildlife and marine mammals.
+Wake to the breathtaking sight of World Heritage-listed Glacier Bay National Park, which boasts more actively calving tidewater glaciers than anywhere else.
+As you cruise through the national park and take in the rivers of ice and sky-high peaks, you’ll benefit from the insightful commentary of local rangers who will come aboard your ship to explain the geological wonders and point out some of the diverse wildlife.
 You may be among the lucky few to sight whales in the wild.
 Humpbacks and orcas are plentiful in these waters.Daily :

 A cheerful town set on the shores of the Tongass Narrows, Ketchikan and its surrounds present a range of attractions, including Misty Fjords National Monument - one of America’s largest wilderness areas.
 Disembark and spend the day exploring as you please.Daily :